Individual Development Account (IDA)

 Verification of Terminated Employment (C019) notice

-Letter from the agency providing government-sponsored training.
+●Letter from the agency providing government-sponsored training.

-Leave and Earnings Statement (LES) from the military.
+●Leave and Earnings Statement (LES) from the military.

-A collateral contact with the employer or their payroll authority.
+●A collateral contact with the employer or their payroll authority.

 NOTE Collateral contact is not used when contacting the employer would jeopardize the participant's employment or when the employer does not accept telephone verification.

-Participant statement verification when any of the following occur:
+●Participant statement verification when one of the following occur:

-Obtaining documented or collateral contact verification may cause harm or undue hardship(g) for the participant.
+Obtaining documented or collateral contact verification may cause harm or undue

 Legal Authorities